emqx/emqx-docs/en_US/admin/cfg.md

   The initial default password for dashboard 'admin' user.
   For safety, it should be changed as soon as possible.
+  This value is not valid when you log in to Dashboard for the first time via the web and change to a complex password as prompted.

 - sample_interval: <code>emqx_schema:duration_s()</code>
   * default:
   `"10s"`

   How often to update metrics displayed in the dashboard.
-  Note: `sample_interval` should be a divisor of 60.
+  Note: `sample_interval` should be a divisor of 60, default is 10s.

 - token_expired_time: <code>emqx_schema:duration()</code>
   * default:
   `"60m"`

   JWT token expiration time.
+Default is 60 minutes

 - cors: <code>boolean()</code>
   * default: